DarianPiro/Josh-solo-project/README.md

-# Polyglot
+# SpeechGuru

-Polyglot an app for intermediate language learners to practice their target language through text and voice conversations with an advanced AI chat bot or connect with other learners for real-life practice.
+SpeechGuru is an exceptional app designed for intermediate language learners looking to hone their skills through text and voice conversations with a sophisticated AI chatbot.
+Our app provides a unique and engaging learning experience that allows users to connect with other learners for real-life practice.

-With Polyglot, language learners can enjoy a seamless chat experience that's more interactive and engaging than ever before.
+With SpeechGuru, language learners can enjoy a seamless chat experience that's more interactive and engaging than ever before.
 Our app is perfect for remote language learning, allowing users to communicate with others from anywhere in the world.

-Polyglot utilizes a tech stack comprising of React, TypeScript, OpenAI Whisper, Python, Flask, Redux, Google Cloud Text-to-Speech, Cloudinary, Express, Deepl, MongoDB.
+SpeechGuru utilizes a tech stack comprising of React, TypeScript, OpenAI Whisper, Python, Flask, Redux, Google Cloud Text-to-Speech, Cloudinary, Express, Deepl, MongoDB.

 ## Features